steffenyount/super-scorpio/README.md

 #### The runtime loops
 * Last in the TX chain are 4x PIO processors feeding 4x channels of LED bit data each, for a total of 16x GPIO-pins
-* TX-bytes are serialized as LED bit data on the output GPIO-pins at a steady 800kbps (10us/1250 CPU_ticks per Byte)
+* TX-bytes are serialized as LED bit data on the output GPIO-pins at a steady 800kbps (that's 10us or 1250 CPU ticks per Byte)
 * The PIO processors transmit 8-bits into 4 channels for every one TX-byte-data input they receive
 * The PIO processors can buffer up to 4 of these TX-byte-data inputs in their input queues
 * DMA marshals TX-byte-data from TX-pixels in the tx_data staging buffer to add them as TX-byte-data into the PIO queues